mysidewalk/interview/frontend-engineer/README.md

 # Frontend Engineer

 ## Prompt
-You will use the following geojson layers: ([1](kc-neighborhoods.json), [2](kc-tracts.json)).
-Appropriately visualize them together on a map.
-Include an interactive chart of their commuter population attributes.
-Ensure the layout and design of the experience is device responsive and WCAG 2.0 AA compliant.
+Using the following GeoJSON layers: ([kc-neighborhoods.json](kc-neighborhoods.json), [kc-tracts.json](kc-tracts.json)), create a webpage to fetch the raw files and appropriately visualize them together on a map, along with an interactive chart of their commuter population attributes.
+We use [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/) and [Highcharts](https://www.highcharts.com/) for our map and chart visualizations, but feel free to use any libraries or APIs that you prefer.
+Do your best, within reason, to make the layout and design of the experience device responsive and WCAG 2.0 AA compliant.

 ## Assessment Guidelines:
 * We will score 1 submission.
 Completing extra problems is not encouraged for the purposes of this assessment.